pub trait SettingsExt: IsA<Settings> + 'static {

 §key

-the name of the key to set
+the key to set the value for

 §value

-a #GVariant of the correct type
+of the correct type

 §Returns